GP Rider

-is a 1990 motorcycle arcade racing game developed and manufactured by Sega, released in Japan, North America and Europe.
-It was released as two-player arcade cabinets, in the form of a ride-on motion simulator cabinet and a standard upright cabinet.
-It was ported to the Sega Master System and Game Gear in 1993.
+is a 1990 racing game developed and published by Sega for arcades.
+It came in a two-player motion simulator cabinet and a standard upright cabinet.
+It was ported to the Master System in 1993 and the Game Gear in 1994.

 Ports

 The Master System version is played in split-screen mode (similar to the Genesis port of OutRunners) regardless of if one or two players are playing.
 If only one player is racing then the second player is replaced by a computer opponent called "Wayne" (possibly a reference to Wayne Rainey), who plays like a human player in that his performance varies from race to race, in contrast to most racing games of the era, where the main opponent is programmed to always finish in the same position.

 The Game Gear version is essentially a rebranded port of Super Hang-On, featuring assets and gameplay from that game.

 Reception

-In Japan, Game Machine listed GP Rider on their November 15, 1990 issue as being the fourth most-successful upright arcade unit of the month.
+In Japan, Game Machine listed GP Rider as the fourth most successful upright arcade unit of November 1990.
 It went on to be Japan's sixth highest-grossing dedicated arcade game of 1991.